Search

 • 4 years of medical school — a medical degree (MD) or doctor of osteopathic medicine (DO) degree

-• 3 years of residency (professional training in a hospital or clinic) in internal medicine
+• 3 years of residency (professional training in a hospital or clinic) in internal medicine or pediatrics

-Surgical oncologists first become general surgeons in a 5-year residency and then complete a fellowship in oncology and the removal of tumors.
+Surgical oncologists first become general surgeons in a 5-year residency and then complete a fellowship in surgical oncology and the removal of tumors.

 learn more